The Link Between Vitamin D & Telomeres — And Why It Matters For Longevity

 The telomere–vitamin D connection.

-"Human beings with the highest vitamin D levels have the longest telomeres, and people with the lowest vitamin D levels have the [shortest] telomeres," Gundry told mbg co-CEO Jason Wachob, referring to research in the Archives of Medical Science and the Journal of Nutrition on the association between telomere length and vitamin D levels.
+"Human beings with the highest vitamin D levels have the longest telomeres, and people with the lowest vitamin D levels have the [shortest] telomeres," Gundry told mbg co-CEO Jason Wachob, referring to research in the Archives of Medical Science2 and the Journal of Nutrition3 on the association between telomere length and vitamin D levels.

 This multivitamin pairs 1,000 I.U. of vitamin D with nonpsychoactive hemp extract for a relaxing effect on the body.* Since hemp extract touts a high antioxidant count, it can help support healthy immune function in the long run and combat the physical signs of aging like sagging skin, too.* The blend is topped off with rosemary, a plant that has underrated benefits on mood, and black cumin seed, hops, black pepper, and clove for an all-around balancing effect on the body.*